 WE KNOW, THEY GUESS

 We are in the midst of a T cell revolution in cancer treatment.
 In the past several years, new therapies like immune checkpoint inhibitors (ICI) and adoptive cell therapies like chimeric antigen receptors (CAR-Ts) have offered new hope to millions of people suffering from cancer.
-ICI drugs “take the brakes” off T cells, a form of white blood cell that can kill tumors.
+ICI therapies “take the brakes” off T cells, a form of white blood cell that can kill tumors.
 By taking the brakes off, these drugs help overcome natural barriers erected by cancers to prevent our own immune system – and in particular, our T cells – from fighting cancer.
 CAR-T therapy, meanwhile, engineers a patient’s T cells to mount an attack on certain tumor cells.
-These new therapies herald future therapies designed to “educate” T cells to attack tumors with ever greater accuracy.
+These new therapies herald future therapies employing T cells to attack tumors with ever greater accuracy.

 Our ATLAS platform is protected by several families of issued patents and substantial know-how.
-The core invention underlying ATLAS was developed by our scientific founder, Dr. Darren Higgins from Harvard University, and has been further refined by Genocea scientists over the past decade.
+The core invention underlying ATLAS was developed by our scientific founder, Dr. Darren Higgins from Harvard University, and has been refined by Genocea scientists over the past decade.